guigrpa/giu/README.md

   the parent component.
 * **onHoverStop?** *HoverEventHandler (see below)*: relays the original event to the parent component.

+Limitations regarding Flow:

+* This HOC accepts both functional and class-based React components.
+* For the HOC result to be properly typed, however, the composed component must be a class-based React component and have `defaultProps` defined (even if empty, e.g. `static defaultProps = {};`).
+* If you're passing a functional component, just add a FlowFixMe directive in a comment before the call to `hoverable()` so that Flow won't complain.

 Additional props passed to the base component: